Kalonymus Kalman Shapira: Lineage

+The Ba'al Shem Tov is said to have received the Lurianic Kabbalah partly by way of Hershel Tsoref (under the alias 'Adam Ba'al Shem').
+Tsoref's unique inflection on Kabbalah has a Sabbatean and thus Messianic inflection that has been largely expunged or suppressed in Israel Baal Shem's interpretation of the teaching.
+But it may be said that Tsoref's Sabbatean inclination indicates (through this channel) a strong influence via Nathan of Gaza and Israel Sarug predominant over Luria's other well-known disciple, Chayim Vital (though Tsoref was a hermit and his teaching posessed many singular and savant qualities as well).
+Sarug's inflection on Luria is more Messianic in its character than the version offered by Vital, and seems—at least in this vocational or missionary sense—closer to Luria's original style.
+Luria learns from Moses Cordovero, but even more importantly he reads deeply into the Zohar (by Moses de Leon, 'channeling' Shimon bar Yohai).
+Before the Zohar, breadcrumbs leading back to the Talmud include versions of the Bahir, the Sefer Yetzirah, the lesser and greater Hekhalot etc; before the Talmud, the Tanakh; before the Tanakh, the written Torah; before the written Torah as later generations receive it, various drafts read out by the prophets.
+Before these earlier texts of the law associated with the prophets in the Chronicles of the Kings of Israel and Judah, we find a variety of paleo-Hebrew and proto-sinaitic texts leading all the way back to times wherein they are implicated in the invention of the alphabet.
+In that sense, this lineage runs back to the beginning of alphabetic inscription, which comes before the beginning of history.

 Legacy

 Israel

 The current Rebbe of Piaseczno is Rabbi Kalman Menachem Shapira, a great-nephew of the first Rebbe, Klonimous Kalman.
 Rabbi Kalman Menachem resides in Ramat Beit Shemesh, Israel and leads Congregation Aish Kodesh, which is both a synagogue and the worldwide headquarters for spreading the teachings of his great-uncle.
 Study halls named Aish Kodesh are also located in Moshav Mevo Modi'im, Beitar Illit and in Bnei Brak.
 There is a yeshiva in Baka, Jerusalem called Yeshivat Chovat Hatalmidim, where students under the helm of Rabbi Yair HaLevi learn the legendary teachings of The Piaseczna Rabbi.
 In Samaria there is a small settlement named "Aish Kodesh".
-It was established in memory of Aish Kodesh Gilmore, who was killed in a terrorist attack by the PLO on October 30, 2000 during the Second Intifada.
+It was established in memory of Aish Kodesh Gilmore, who was killed in a terrorist attack by the PLO on October 30, 2000, during the Second Intifada.